luabind/luabind/doc/docs.rst

     internal structure overflow.
 You should try to split that compilation unit up in smaller ones.
 See `Splitting up the registration`_ and `Splitting class registrations`_.

-.. the three entries above were removed, why?

 What's wrong with precompiled headers in VC?
     Visual Studio doesn't like anonymous namespace's in its precompiled